 Dr. Robert Gray – professor and author, Saint John, NB

 I have an M. Ed in Counselling from the University of Victoria and am a Registered Clinical Counsellor through the BC Association of Clinical Counsellors. *

-I am currently completing a somatically-oriented, attachment-based 2 year programme for healing complex trauma with Lisa Mortimore, Ph.D called Bringing the Body into Practice, and have been blessed to be one of the assistants in one of the current cohorts.
+I have completed a 2 year training in a somatically-oriented, attachment-based approach to healing complex trauma with Lisa Mortimore, Ph.D called Bringing the Body into Practice, and have been blessed to be one of the assistants in one of the current cohorts.

 I also have ongoing interest, experience, and training in: